RISK OF INFECTIOUS DISEASES / BACTERIAL INFECTIONS

 Killruddery Estate, which is the home of HELL & BACK, is a vast working farm, home to a wide variety of plants and animals, both domestic and wild.
 As the course involves running through ponds, rivers, forests and swamps, Alive Outside encourages all participants - and parents of Junior/Family/Teen participants - to know and be aware of the symptoms of Weils/Leptospirosis Disease, which is an acute infectious disease that is spread by infected wild and domestic animals, and other Bacterial Infections associated with working farms.

 If you (or your child) develop any symptoms after the event, you should see a medical professional immediately.

-CONTRACTING THE DISEASE The infection enters through broken, grazed or cut skin especially on the hands and feet and sometimes through the lining of the mouth, nose and eyes.
+CONTRACTING THE DISEASE / AN INFECTION The disease / infection usually enters the body through broken, grazed or cut skin especially on the hands and feet and sometimes through the lining of the mouth, nose and eyes.
 It can also be picked up while wading or swimming in infected water.

 MORE INFO For more information about Mud Runs and Infectious Disease Risks, check out this HSE leaflet.